 Those workers who were on floors above the fire, including the owners, escaped to the roof and then to adjoining buildings.
 As firefighters arrived, they witnessed a horrible scene.
 The girls who did not make it to the stairwells or the elevator were trapped by the fire inside the factory and began to jump from the windows to escape it.
 The bodies of the jumpers fell on the fire hoses, making it difficult to begin fighting the fire.
 Also, the firefighters’ ladders reached only seven floors high and the fire was on the eighth floor.
 In one case, a life net was unfurled to catch jumpers, but three girls jumped at the same time, ripping the net.
 The nets turned out to be mostly ineffectual.

 Within 18 minutes, it was all over.
 Forty-nine workers had burned to death or been suffocated by smoke, 36 were dead in the elevator shaft and 58 died from jumping to the sidewalks.
-With two more dying later from their injuries, a total of 145 people were killed by the fire.
+A total of 146 people were killed by the fire.
 The workers’ union set up a march on April 5 on New York’s Fifth Avenue to protest the conditions that had led to the fire; it was attended by 80,000 people.

 Despite a good deal of evidence that the owners and management had been horribly negligent in the fire, a grand jury failed to indict them on manslaughter charges.
 The tragedy did result in some good, though—the International Ladies Garment Workers Union was formed in the aftermath of the fire and the Sullivan-Hoey Fire Prevention Law was passed in New York that October.
 Both were crucial in preventing similar disasters in the future.